unChaz/sci-fi-5e/srd/monsters/monsters.md

 ##### Tags

 A monster might have one or more tags appended to its type, in parentheses.
 For example, an orc has the _humanoid (orc)_ type.
 The parenthetical tags provide additional categorization for certain creatures.
 The tags have no rules of their own, but something in the game, such as a alien artifact, might refer to them.
-For instance, a spear that is especially effective at fighting demons would work against any monster that has the demon tag.
+For instance, a Pulse Dagger that is especially effective at fighting demons would work against any monster that has the demon tag.

 #### Alignment